Capital Calls: Honest IPO pop

 -----------------------------------------------

 CLEAN LIFECYCLE.
-Jessica Alba’s Honest Co (HNST.O) made a star-worthy stock-exchange debut on Wednesday when shares opened more than 30% above the offering price set the day before.
-On the same day, the U.S. government reported that the number of births last year fell to its lowest level since 1979.
-The Covid-19 baby bust could be a challenge for Honest read more .
+Jessica Alba’s Honest Co made a star-worthy stock-exchange debut on Wednesday when shares opened more than 30% above the offering price set the day before.
+On the same day, the U.S. government reported that the number of births here last year fell to its lowest level since 1979.
+The Covid-19 baby bust could be a challenge for Honest.

 Diapers and wipes made up 63% of Honest’s top line of $301 million last year.
 The ethical lifestyle company has expanded to other areas including household cleaning products and cosmetics.
 Those divisions are growing faster but from a much smaller base.

-Based on a market capitalization of around $2 billion, Honest’s enterprise value-to-sales ratio is nearly 7 times, a much higher multiple than consumer stalwarts like, say, Pampers giant Procter & Gamble (PG.N).
-Honest isn’t profitable either .
+Based on a market capitalization of around $2 billion, Honest’s enterprise value-to-sales ratio is nearly 7 times, a much higher multiple than consumer stalwarts like, say, Pampers giant Procter & Gamble.
+Honest isn’t profitable either.
 “We can really meet consumers at every life stage,” Alba, who launched the company in 2012, told Breakingviews.
-To justify Honest's market valuation, she may have to do just that.
+To justify Honest’s market valuation, she may have to do just that.
 (By Jennifer Saba)

 Earlier in Capital Calls: